 Urbania has outstanding coffee and some delicious local chocolates.
 It is quite small so best suited to take away coffee rather than digital nomad working.

-Fantastic breakfasts but bad coffee!
+Ganso & Castor has fantastic breakfasts but bad coffee!

 Restaurants and cafes in Medellin are opening and closing all the time!
 Please do let me know any updates or different views and I will look to incorporate them into this post!

-When visiting Medellin don’t miss the city’s number one day trip to Guatape – you can read my complete guide here.
+When visiting Medellin don’t miss the city’s number one day trip to Guatape – you can read my complete travel guide here.

 I also really enjoyed visiting Bogota when I was in Colombia which was unexpected!
 Read about it here.